mathewgomas-alfred/mathewgomas.io/untranslatable_pages/building_krita.rst

     :authors: - Boudewijn Rempt <boud@valdyas.org>
               - Wolthera van Hövell tot Westerflier <griffinvalley@gmail.com>
-              - images by David Revoy
+              - images and latter parts by David Revoy <info@davidrevoy.com>
     :license: GNU free documentation license 1.3 or later.

 .. _building_krita:

 ==========================
-Building krita from Source
+Building Krita from Source
 ==========================

 If you want to help developing Krita, or if you want to run the latest version of Krita on macOS, you need to know how to build Krita yourself.
 If you merely want to run the latest version of Krita on Windows or Linux, to test a bug or play with, you can use the `nightly build for Windows <https://binary-factory.kde.org/job/Krita_Nightly_Windows_Build/>`_ or the `nightly build for Linux <https://binary-factory.kde.org/job/Krita_Nightly_Appimage_Build/>`_